 Mornings will often have some shadows on the face of the Treasury, the first photo below was taken mid-morning in the fall.
 Afternoons are better for fewer shadows.
 The second photo below was taken around 4pm in the summertime.
 The sun was behind the mountains already.

 Popular shots at the Treasury are of the camels, on the camels, and of the carving itself.
 There is not a lot of space, distance-wise, you need a wide-angle lens to fit it all in the frame.
+If you only have 1 day in Petra, this will be the busiest area.

 The first of many instagrammable places in Petra is the Siq, a 1.2km narrow canyon that was formed by an earthquake.
 It was one of the few entrances into Petra and what helped keep the ancient site hidden for hundreds of years.
 With its rose-colored rock, steep cliffs and jagged corners it makes for beautiful photos.
 The cliffs are full of rainbow colors that can be brought out beautifully, with just a little post-processing.
 Be patient in the Siq, there are always people coming and going, you are sure to get time without people in the background.
+For people who only have 1 day in Petra, this is as far as many come!

 Another tip is to turn around, sometimes the angles behind you are great too!